 Sailing Practice, Sustainability, and Risk: How IYFR Engages with Real-World Constraints

-Sailing is often romanticized as freedom and adventure.
+Sailing is often romanticised as freedom and adventure.

 Understanding how IYFR approaches these realities is essential to understanding its credibility.